Staying safe during Winter operations

 • Wear insulated work boots to keep you warm throughout your day.

 • Always wear a toque or winter hat.
-You lose 30-50% of heat from your head.
-On extremely cold days, you may require more than a toque to keep warm.
+You lose 30-50 percent of heat from your head.
+On extremely cold days, you may require more than one toque to keep warm.